-RAJSHAHI: Direct Seeded Rice (DSR) farming process has reduced production cost to 45 to 50 percent than the conventional system in Barind area thanks to the blessings of farm mechanization, reports BSS.
+RAJSHAHI: Farming process of Direct Seeded Rice (DSR) has reduced production cost by 45 to 50 percent than the conventional system in the Barind area thanks to the blessings of farm mechanisation.

-FMP Engineering Division and On Farm Research Division (OFRD) jointly organized the programme in association with Krishi Gobeshona Foundation under its ‘Improvement and Validation of BARI Seeder for Grain Crops under different Cropping Patterns and Soil Condition Project’.
+FMP Engineering Division and On Farm Research Division (OFRD) are jointly implementing a project titled ‘Improvement and Validation of BARI Seeder for Grain Crops under different Cropping Patterns and Soil Condition’ to promote the DSR farming process in association with Krishi Gobeshona Foundation.

-In his remarks, Kamala Ranjan Das called for promotion of field-level farm mechanization to boost crop outputs to feed the gradually increasing population mentioning that large-scale adoption of farm mechanization can be the effective means in facing the existing agriculture related challenges in the drought-prone Barind area.
+He mentioned that large-scale adoption of farm mechanization can also be the effective means of facing the existing agriculture related challenges in the drought-prone Barind area besides ensuring food security amid the Covid-19 pandemic.